agkj/SC1015---NBA-Project/README.md

 # Title: Analyzing the NBA dataset

-This project aims to identify outstanding players through analyzing their player stats through 1996 to 2019.
+This project aims to identify outstanding and mediocre players through analyzing their NBA statisticss from 1996 to 2019.

 Data is taken from: https://www.kaggle.com/datasets/justinas/nba-players-data